urbi-mobility/react-native-urbi-ui/README.md

     yarn add react-native-urbi-ui
     # or npm install react-native-urbi-ui

+### Peer dependencies

 Then, install all of its peer dependencies:

     yarn add @react-native-community/slider date-fns formik react-native-dialogs react-native-formik react-native-gesture-handler react-native-linear-gradient react-native-modal-datetime-picker react-native-reanimated react-native-typography react-native-vector-icons react-native-svg
     # or npm install the same things

+### Icon font

+You need to add the icon font definition file to a folder named `assets/json` in your project's root folder.
+The file needs to be called `urbi-font.json`.
+This is used by the `Icon` component defined in the `const.ts` file, which is imported by many other components.
+You also need a file named `urbi.ttf` inside the native part of your project (see instructions below for Android and iOS).
+If you want to use our icon font, you can copy it from the Showcase App:

+    # from your project's root
+    mkdir -p assets/json
+    cp node_modules/react-native-urbi-ui/urbi-font.json assets/json
+    # then for Android
+    cp node_modules/react-native-urbi-ui/urbi.ttf android/app/src/main/assets/fonts

+To add the font on iOS, copy our icon font file and add it as one of your project's resources.
+It's the same font that's used on Android, so you can find it inside:

+    node_modules/react-native-urbi-ui/urbi.ttf

+Once copied to your project (e.g., inside the `ios` folder as a top-level file, like our showcase app does), update your XCode settings to include `urbi.ttf` in the `Copy resources` build phase.

+### Typescript

 If you're using Typescript, you might want to add this to your `tsconfig.json` file: